 We are still St. Paul's and Covenant.
 We do not know what the future holds for our denomination, but we will continue to be welcoming and inclusive, no matter what.
 We have committed to this as a church, and we will continue to be a voice of inclusion in the Helena community.
 We will continue to live out our faith in this way.

 Our local churches are not alone in this.
 We join with other churches of different denominations with similar beliefs.
 A large number of United States United Methodist churches share our stance.
 The Western Jurisdiction of the United Methodist Church has and will continue to lead Christians across boundaries of exclusion.
 We are still committed to diversity and courage.

 Though we are not all of one mind, we are of one heart.
 Pray for our ordained clergy, our laypeople, and our denomination.
 We face an uncertain future, but still certain that all of God's children are loved and called to service for others.
 All means all.

-This opinion was signed by Patti Agnew, lead pastor, Helena United Methodist Ministries; Sami Pack-Toner, associate pastor, Helena United Methodist Ministries; Marti Johnson and Dianna Tande, St. Paul’s UMC lay leaders, Kathy Chase, Covenant UMC lay leader.
+This opinion is signed by Patti Agnew, lead pastor, Helena United Methodist Ministries; Sami Pack-Toner, associate pastor, Helena United Methodist Ministries; Marti Johnson and Dianna Tande, St. Paul’s UMC lay leaders, Kathy Chase, Covenant UMC lay leader.